 Florida law requires international teaching assistants (ITAs) to demonstrate oral proficiency in English.
 Adequate proficiency is indicated by a score of 45 - 50/60 on the SPEAK or 23 - 27/30 on the TOEFL iBT Speaking Portion.
 For ITAs teaching their native language, the minimum score is 45 on the SPEAK or 23 on the TOEFL iBT.
 UF permits a provisional teaching assignment for students scoring 45 - 50 on the SPEAK or 23 - 27 on the TOEFL iBT if they concurrently enroll in ASE2 (EAP5836).

 Students from certain English-speaking countries are exempt from testing.
 Consult the Graduate School for state and university requirements.

 The SPEAK TEST should be taken well in advance of any possible teaching appointment.

 Scores are reported within two weeks after the test has been rated.

-For UF Students with TOEFL iBT Scores: If your TOEFL iBT score is adequate for your needs, you are not required to take the SPEAK.
-If you wish to teach at UF and your the SPEAK at UF and score at least a 45 to be allowed to teach.
+For UF Students with TOEFL iBT Scores: If your TOEFL BT score is adequate for your needs, you are not required to take the SPEAK.
+If you wish to teach at UF and your TOEFL iBT score is in the 23 - 27 range, enroll in EAP 5836 during your first semester of teaching.

-TOEFL iBT score is in the 23 - 27 range, enroll in EAP 5836 during your first semester of teaching.
-If your TOEFL iBT score is less than 23, you are required to take
+If your TOEFL iBT score is less than 23, you are required to take the SPEAK at UF and score at least a 45 to be allowed to teach.